ukri-bench/benchmark-pydgemm/README.md

 The matrix size to be used for the performance test may be tuned to maximize performance.
 It can be adjusted without modifying the source code by using the `--nsize` command line argument

+## License

+This benchmark description and associated files are released under the MIT license.

 ## References

 - NERSC-10 benchmark suite, accessed 3 Jul 2024, [https://gitlab.com/NERSC/N10-benchmarks/py-dgemm](https://gitlab.com/NERSC/N10-benchmarks/py-dgemm)